adamhstewart/doip-docs/docs/hunting-foraging.md

 # Hunting & Foraging

-Hunting and Foraging can be done during travel and are dependent on the landscape in which you are travelling, Generally hunting and foraging can be performed twice a day during travel and extend your travel time by 1 hour each time it is performed (by any member of the party).
-The DM will give specific instruction if hunting or foraging can't occur or if there are different time allotmwents in a particular scenario.
+Hunting and Foraging can be done during travel and are dependent on the landscape in which you are traveling, Generally hunting and foraging can be performed twice a day during travel and extend your travel time by 1 hour each time it is performed (by any member of the party).
+The DM will give specific instruction if hunting or foraging can't occur or if there are different time allotments in a particular scenario.

 ## Hunting
 Hunting uses the `!hunting` Avrae command, and it should be executed in the `#dice-rolls` channel.
 The activity involves three steps: finding an animal or animals, killing it, and harvesting the meat.
 Each landscape has a different table of animals and different checks to be successful - survival for finding, weapon proficiency for killing, and survival again for harvesting.
 All three steps and the associated checks are run automatically by the Avrae bot.